Endovascular Therapy for Ischemic Stroke with Perfusion-Imaging Selection

 Population

-Patients with acute ischemic stroke and large-vessel occlusion
+Patients with acute ischemic stroke and proximal arterial occlusion within 6 hours

 Comparator